If you’re ever in Shanghai and want to buy some vintage camera lenses, there’s really only one place you need to know about.

 When I took some of my lenses to try to sell, none of the shop owners really wanted them.
 Their reason was that it would take a long time for them to sell them on, which makes sense.

-They already have cabinets and cabinets full of vintage lenses, and I’d guess they have plenty of days where they don’t even sell one of them.
+They already have cabinets and cabinets full of vintage lenses, and I’d guess they have plenty of days where they don’t sell even one of them.

 So why would they want to pay good money to just put more in there?